lsblakk/pystar/docs/webapp.rst

 You might ask, "What's a regular expression?"
 Regular expressions are patterns for matching text.
-In this case, we're matching the URLs people go to, and using regular expressions to categorize them into different kinds of
+In this case, we're matching the URLs people go to, and using regular expressions to match whole 'groups' of them at once.

 (If you'd like to learn more about regular expressions read the `Dive into Python guide to regular expressions <http://diveintopython.org/regular_expressions/index.html>`_ sometime.